 All electrical equipment/leads require inspection tags and must be tested yearly.
 Irish Village Markets recommends: P.A.T.

 Traders involved in the handling of food must register as a food business and comply with all HSE/EHO standards.
-Contact: HSE
+Contact: EHO

 For information on starting a food business and food safety contact FSAI

 All traders must clearly display their menus and company name at the front and side of individual units.

 For catering containers and disposables Irish Village Markets recommends: BP Supplies

 All gas equipment must be certified with a RGI certified engineer prior to use.